ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ---

 ## [MANUSCRIPT SECTION] Section 12 - Resolution of Theoretical Contradictions
-DRAFTING

-## 14. Resolution of All Theoretical Contradictions
+## 12. Resolution of All Theoretical Contradictions
 This system model resolves the core philosophical paradoxes that previously constrained the model’s articulation.
 Bakhtin's Paradox (Chronotope & Eventness):
 Resolution: The Journal provides the chronotope (stable time-space).
 The “event” is the user’s act of inscription: materializing an α-element into the Journal (chronotope), an insight catalyzed by the AI but not created by it.